 Thousands of revelers descend on NYC for annual Santa-themed bar crawl SantaCon

-Thousands descended on New York City for the annual SantaCon charity pub crawl.
+Thousands of people dressed as jolly Old St. Nick have descended on New York City for the annual SantaCon charity pub crawl

 NEW YORK -- Here come Santa Clauses.
 Again.